Artist: Irene Fernández Arcas

 Performance at Kottbusser Tor in collaboration with Franka Marlene Foth: June 9, 2023, 18:30

-Online meditation available via posters and stickers: June 9-29
+Online meditation available via QR code on billboards and stickers: June 9-29

 Credits: Lukas Städler